 Two days later, on October 17, 2008, Tanaka sent the Santiagos a letter informing them that the public auction of the Tavern was to be held on October 24, 2008.
-On October 24, 2008, the Santiagos filed a new Motion for Preliminary Injunction, and Tanaka filed her Answer to the Santiagos' First Amended Verified Complaint and asserted eleven counterclaims.
-On the same day, Tanaka held a public foreclosure auction at which she purchased the Tavern by submitting the highest bid of \$365,000.00.
+On October 24, 2008, the Santiagos filed a new Motion for Preliminary Injunction, and Tanaka filed her Answer to the Santiagos' First Amended Verified Complaint and asserted eleven counterclaims.20 On the same day, Tanaka held a public foreclosure auction at which she highest bid of \$365,000.00.